Lawrence Fortun

 Lawrence Lemuel Hernandez Fortun, also known as Law Fortun, (born August 7, 1971) is a Filipino lawyer and politician who has served as the mayor of Butuan since 2025.
 He previously served as vice mayor of Butuan from 2022 to 2025 and from 2010 to 2013, and as a member of the House of Representatives of the Philippines representing Agusan del Norte's 1st congressional district from 2013 to 2022.

 Early life and education

 Fortun was born on August 7, 1971, in Butuan, the son of Camilo Fortun and Geraldine Hernandez-Fortun of San Fernando, La Union.
 His father was a former member of the Butuan City Council and an opposition leader during the Marcos regime.

 He graduated from Father Saturnino Urios University with a degree in political science.
-He finished his law degree at San Sebastian College – Recoletos and was admitted to the bar in 2001.
+He finished his law degree at San Sebastian College – Recoletos Manila and was admitted to the bar in 2001.

 Career

 Early career

 Before joining politics, he was an active law practitioner in Manila.
-He also served as Executive Director of the National Institute for Policy Studies and was Legal Consultant to the Department of Education, the Committee on Rules of the House of Representatives, and the Commission on Appointments.
+He also served as executive director of the National Institute for Policy Studies and was a legal consultant to the Department of Education, the Committee on Rules of the House of Representatives, and the Commission on Appointments.